 - G 5.2.1 With any line speed improvement project, there may be changes in gauge clearance due to the likely increased dynamic envelope of the rolling stock type.
-Clearances to structures and through bridges and tunnels are a particular focus, but there could also be an effect on passing clearances. - G 5.2.2 If structure or passing clearances are compromised, then a gauging assessment will be able to identify whether alternative alignments might be able to support the target speed profile. - G 5.2.3 A design aspect to be considered with respect to gauge clearance is to check on site that the commencement sign for the LDPS can be located in accordance with gauging requirements and that this still allows adequate visibility for drivers.
+Clearances to structures and through bridges and tunnels are a particular focus, but there could also be an effect on passing clearances. - G 5.2.2 If structure or passing clearances are compromised then, provided there is enough of an available envelope, a track realignment scheme may be practical at relatively modest cost to preserve or improve the existing clearance, as well as to achieve the target maximum speed profile. - G 5.2.3 A design aspect to be considered with respect to gauge clearance is to check on site that the commencement sign for the LDPS can be located without compromising gauge clearance and that this still allows adequate visibility for drivers.